jspm/jspm.org/docs/workflows.md

 </script>
 ```

-> Only some packages have production variants, usually the library or framework will mention this in its documentation or in a console message.
+> Only some packages have production variants - usually the library or framework will mention this in its documentation or in a console message.

-The JSPM CDN is suitable for production workflows because all packages are optimized with code splitting and fully minified.
+The JSPM CDN is suitable for production workflows because all packages are optimized with code splitting and are fully minified.

 For small applications it is even possible to get away with leaving the local code as separate modules (and the JSPM sandbox and generator apps even do this).